TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 #### ViewModeSwitch

 Now we'll tackle `ViewModeSwitch`.
-Like the [original](http://tympanus.net/codrops/2013/07/01/view-mode-switch/), you want to change the layout of the page when a user clicks one of the buttons in the upper right-hand corner.
+Like the [original](http://tympanus.net/codrops/2013/07/01/view-mode-switch/), you want to change the layout of the page when a user clicks on a button in the upper right-hand corner.
 What `events` do you think you'll be using?

 For this assignment, your first task will be to focus on the button.
 Using the `click` event, how can you switch the `"active"` button?
 Got that?
 Now make a _function_ that does that.